Tell Us About FreeeUp

-For instance, one of the reasons people love McDonald’s’ is because no matter where they go if they go in one, two, or three McDonalds, you’ll always get that same experience.
+For instance, one of the reasons people love McDonald’s’ is because no matter where they go if they go to one, two, or three McDonalds, you’ll always get that same experience.
 Although you can’t do that 100% with workers, whether you’re an employee or a contractor, you’re always gonna be a little bit different.

-It’s truly been a fun ride and I’m only more excited and I know my current goal right now is to bill 2,000 hours per week.
+It’s truly been a fun ride and I’m only more excited I know my current goal right now is to bill 2,000 hours per week.
 We’re pretty close to that.
 My first goal was to break 1,000 hours per week, which we broke not that long ago.
 So, we’ve been growing that per week and growing at a pretty rapid pace.

 What have been your most satisfying moments in business?

 The point right after a busy season is when you survive and look at your bank account and see how much you’ve made.
 You look at your team and how all the sacrifices people have made, the time they’ve put into the company, and the problems you’ve had to solve.